-Vegans may disagree with vaccinations on the basis that they will inevitably have been tested on animals.
+Some ethical vegans may disagree with vaccinations on the basis that they will inevitably have been tested on animals.
 Ethical veganism has previously been found by an ET to amount to a belief, capable of being protected under the EqA.
-Some ethical vegans may therefore refuse vaccination, although not all animal rights organisations are against vaccination in principle.
-(For example, the US-based organisation People for the Ethical Treatment of Animals states that refusing medicine tested on animals will not spare any animals the same fate in the future and encourages campaigning for a change in the law rather than failing to follow health advice.)

-Employers should be careful not to judge or stereotype employees.
-Just because an employee is part of a religious group or an ethical vegan does not automatically mean they will refuse to be vaccinated, so this should not be assumed.
+Employers should be careful not to judge or stereotype employees Just because an employee is part of a religious group or an ethical vegan does not automatically mean they will refuse to be vaccinated.
 Equally, employers should not assume that the reason for someone’s refusal is what the employer perceives their religion to be.

 What about “anti-vaxxers”?

-A more specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available, although this will be difficult to prove.
+A specific belief against vaccinations may be protected if the individual can explain it as part of a cohesive and serious conviction, rather than a point of view based on the present state of information available.

 What if employees are hesitant about vaccination based on other reasons?